MayKoder/Space-Partitioning/docs/index.md

 **_TODO 1.2: Initialize quadTree:_**

-Now, first off, we need to initialize the QuadTree, AABBTree does NOT need initialization because it's dynamic.
+Now, first off, we need to initialize the QuadTree, AABBTree does **not** need initialization because it's dynamic.

-_TIP: Don't get fooled, {0, 0} in orthographic is not the same as {0, 0} in isometric.
+_Don't get fooled, {0, 0} in orthographic is not the same as {0, 0} in isometric.
 Trees work in pixels not in isometric._

-_TIP 2: App->map->data.width is the NUMBER of tiles,  "App->map->data.tile_width" is the size of an individual tile.
+_map->data.width is the number of tiles, map->data.tile_width is the size of an individual tile.
 And maybe you need to add half a tile width to the tree X. ;)_

 You can look up to find out how the Init method works, but its really simple, just set the map type, the starting X and Y and the width  and height in pixels.